ijuric/MAPS/README.md

   * -log10(fdr), used when looking for significant interaction.
 The default value of this parameter is 2, corresponding to fdr = 0.01
 * model
   * regression model.
 Can be pospoisson or negbinom.
 MAPS supports positive poisson (pospoisson) or negative binomial (negbinom) regression.
 Default value is pospoisson (positive poisson regression).
+* sex_chroms_to_process
+  * either X,Y,XY or NA.
+This specifies which (if any) sex chromosomes the user wants to run MAPS on: X = X chr only, Y = Y chr only, XY = both X and Y chroms, NA = none (just autosomal).
+Default value is NA.
 * bwa_index
   * path to bwa indexed reference genome